Skip to main content

 POLL_INTERVAL=<poll_interval>

-Specify <poll_interval> - interval of API call in seconds (default is 30).
+Specify <poll_interval> — the API request interval in seconds (default is 30).

 8.4.
-Exit the save file by successively pressing Ctrl+XYEnter.
+Exit and save the file by pressing Ctrl+XYEnter.

 9. Run the script: